Overview

 Verification Methods

-Once enabled, 2-Step Verification prompts you to verify your identity using an authenticator app, text message, or email.
-Choose one method to get started, or use all three for added security.
+Verify your identity using an authenticator app, text message or email.
+You must choose at least one method to get started, or you can use all three for added security.
 If you add all three Verification Methods, you select which option you want to receive your login code.

 Method | Description |